This post contains affiliate links and links to other posts.

-Mother cats usually abandon their kittens when they’re old enough to fend for themselves, otherwise, they’ll have dozens of cats following them around and taking their food and their energy, so they really don’t have a choice.
+When do mother cats leave their kittens in the wild?
+Or in the urban jungle?
+Mother cats usually abandon their kittens when they’re old enough to fend for themselves, around 4 weeks old. otherwise, they’ll have dozens of cats following them around and taking their food and their energy, so they really don’t have a choice.
 They get pregnant twice a year or so and have four kittens in a litter each time on average.
 That’s eight kittens a year.
 And in a few years… do the math.
 That’s really too much for anyone.

 Will a cat abandon her kittens if you touch them?